bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 At first, we're going to look at the metadata of the transaction.
 So a transaction has something that I like to call the transaction header.
 It consists of the version, which is a four-byte field, the input counter, which tells you how many inputs there will be in the transaction, the output counter, which does the same for outputs, and a lock time field, which is also four bytes.
-Oh, if anybody has been following the recent announcement of the v3 transactions, this is the TX version field that we're talking about.
-And this would be a three.
+If anybody has been following the recent announcement of the v3 transactions, this is the TX version field that we're talking about, and this would be a three.
 Also, as you can see, for example, here, the one is in the front, because it's little endian.
 Damn, Satoshi.
 So we've looked at the header.